 Andrea Miller's voice has been described as soulful, sensual, hypnotic and endearing.
-In 2021 and 2020 she became a Top 5 Finalist in the Sarah Vaughan International Jazz Vocal Competition.
-Influenced by Nancy Wilson, Sarah Vaughan and Stevie Wonder, Andrea is currently heating up the international jazz scene, concert stages and radio stations.
+A Top 5 Finalist in the International Sarah Vaughan Jazz Vocal Competition in both 2021 and 2020, Andrea is currently heating up the international jazz scene, concert stages and radio stations.

-In 2022, Andrea headlined the Punta Mita Jazz Festival and will headline San Jose Jazz Weekend, The Texas Jazz Festival and Festival de Jazz de Polanco in Mexico City.
-In 2020 she headlined Bemol 5 Jazz club in Lyon, France.
-In 2021 and 2019 Andrea headlined Jazz De Polanco Festival in Mexico City and Jazz at LACMA in Los Angeles.
-In 2018 she headlined the Newport Beach Jazz Party Series, and in 2017 she headlined the Utah Arts Festival, the Salt Lake City Jazz Festival and the Newport Beach Summer Jazz Series with the Tom Kubis Big Band.
+In 2022, Andrea headlined the Punta Mita Jazz Festival, Texas Jazz Festival and San Jose Jazz Weekend in Cabo San Lucas.
+Miller previously headlined Jazz De Polanco Festival in Mexico City, Bemol 5 Jazz club in Lyon, France, Jazz at LACMA in Los Angeles, Newport Beach Jazz Party Series, Utah Arts Festival, Salt Lake City Jazz Festival, and Newport Beach Summer Jazz Series with the Tom Kubis Big Band.